-Having originally trained and worked as a nurse, Elaine left the NHS in 1996 to move to the private sector where she advanced her career to a senior level, working with over 30 struggling, underperforming care homes that needed to be considerably improved and/or rescued.
+Having originally trained and worked as a nurse, Elaine left the NHS in 1996.
+She moved to the private sector where she advanced her career to a senior level.
+There, she worked with over 30 struggling, underperforming care homes that needed to be considerably improved and/or rescued.

-With over 30 years’ experience in the healthcare sector, in 2008, Elaine established Resolve Care to provide bespoke care planning, management and consultancy services, working with a range of homes across the North East that had been given notice of poor performance, were in administration or had been restricted from taking on any new residents.
+With over 30 years’ experience in the healthcare sector, in 2008, Elaine established Resolve Care.
+She wanted to provide bespoke care planning, management and consultancy services for a range of homes across the North East.
+These had been given notice of poor performance, were in administration, or had been restricted from taking on any new residents.

-Elaine used a variety of operational and strategic measures to improve standards and to increase occupancy across Resolve Care’s portfolio, including liaising with administrators and city councils, working with senior management to identify deficiencies, increased training for management teams, as well as renovation and development works.
-These measures were very successful, resulting in improved care standards and financial performance, ultimately saving homes from closure or damage to reputation.
+Elaine used a variety of operational and strategic measures to improve standards and to increase occupancy across Resolve Care’s portfolio.
+This included liaising with administrators and city councils, working with senior management to identify deficiencies, increased training for management teams, as well as renovation and development works.
+These measures were very successful.
+They resulted in improved care standards and financial performance, ultimately saving homes from closure or damage to reputation.

-Once appointed to improve its services, and seeing its potential for improvement and growth, Elaine intensely managed Langley House through a significant period of change, which involved a staff re-organisation, a marketing refocus and liaising closely with the regulator and the contract holding local authority.
+Elaine was appointed to improve its services and saw its potential for improvement and growth.
+She intensely managed Langley House through a significant period of change.
+It involved a staff re-organisation, a marketing refocus and liaising closely with the regulator and the contract holding local authority.

-Elaine and Resolve Care were instrumental in turning around the future of the care home, improving care services, increasing occupancy and creating additional jobs whilst building closer links with its community.
+Elaine and Resolve Care were instrumental in turning around the future of the care home.
+Through their hard work, they improved care services, increased occupancy and created additional jobs whilst building closer links with its community.

-Run by a 35-strong, committed team, Langley House is at full capacity and, at its most recent inspection in December 2019, maintained its status as operating consistently at a ‘Good’ level across all areas.
+Run by a 35-strong, committed team, Langley House is at full capacity.
+At its most recent inspection in December 2019, maintained its status as operating consistently at a ‘Good’ level across all areas.
 In addition, the CQC commented that the home was consistently managed and that leaders and the culture they created promoted high quality, person-centred care which achieves good outcomes for people.

 Recent research from the Office for National Statistics (ONS) and elderly care charity, Independent Age reveal the urgent need for high quality care for the elderly and access to expert medical services in the UK.

-Statistics show that people are living for longer – the ONS predicts that the number of over 85s in the UK is set to double – and that many are spending their later years in ill health (up to 13 years, according to Independent Age).
+Statistics show that people are living for longer.
+The ONS predicts that the number of over 85s in the UK is set to double.
+Many people are spending their later years in ill health (up to 13 years, according to Independent Age).

 These figures reinforce the need for companies like Resolve Care to work collaboratively with care homes to increase occupancy levels and boost levels of care to ensure people spend their later years in welcoming, comfortable and caring environments.

-Langley House has been working with Unity Trust Bank relationship manager Michael Wicks, who works closely with his clients to ensure they (and their businesses) receive the most suitable financial package for their needs.
+Langley House has been working with Unity Trust Bank relationship manager Michael Wicks.
+Michael works closely with his clients to ensure they (and their businesses) receive the most suitable financial package for their needs.

-During 2018, Unity Trust Bank provided an initial loan of £500,000 to enable Resolve Care to purchase the property, to maintain the quality of care at Langley House and to continue to offer a full and varied programme of activities and services for residents.
-The property and business has now increased in value, thanks to Elaine’s hard work to improve its facilities and increase occupancy.
+During 2018, Unity Trust Bank provided an initial loan of £500,000 to enable Resolve Care to purchase the property.
+It will also help maintain the quality of care at Langley House and to continue to offer a full and varied programme of activities and services for residents.
+The property and business has now increased in value.
+Elaine’s hard work to improve its facilities and increase occupancy.

-Unity Trust Bank then provided a further £150,000 in May 2019 to support the addition of three further bedrooms, which allowed Elaine to improve the overall facilities of the building, as well as create additional capacity.
+Unity Trust Bank then provided a further £150,000 in May 2019 to support the addition of three further bedrooms.
+This allowed Elaine to improve the overall facilities of the building, as well as create additional capacity.

-Unity Trust Bank recognises the pressure and challenges faced by organisations like Langley House that provide invaluable social care and is committed to providing the right level of business and financial support, so they can look to the future and continue to make a difference to society.
+Unity Trust Bank recognises the pressure and challenges faced by organisations like Langley House that provide invaluable social care.
+The ethical bank is committed to providing the right level of business and financial support for the care facility.
+This ensures the business can look to the future and continue to make a difference to society.

 “I am very grateful to Unity Trust Bank, not just for the loan but also for the sound business advice and care they took to understand my vision for the future of Langley House.”